NYSCA Encore Grants support returning Staten Island based 501(c)3 nonprofit organizations.

 Grant Request Range: $500–$5,000

 This grant category is for returning Staten Island based 501(c)3 nonprofit organization that present programming of artistic and cultural significance in all art and artistic cultural disciplines including, but not limited to music, dance, digital/new media, film/video/animation, folk arts, humanities and cultural studies, interdisciplinary events/festivals, literature, public art, theatre, and performing and visual arts.
-Applicants must have a 501(c)3 or fiscal conduit.
+Applying organizations must have 501(c)3 status.
 These grants are not for fellowships, subsidies, or entitlements.
 Projects must be open to the public and take place on Staten Island during the calendar year they are awarded.

 The Encore grant is funded by the New York State Council on the Arts, a state agency Statewide Community Regrant Program with the support of the Office of the Governor and the New York State Legislature.